FredHutch/datatriage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of datatriage is to automate tasks that are part of clinical data requests.
+The goal of datatriage is to automate tasks that are part of HIDRA data requests.

 ## Installation